google/bindiff/README.md

 ### Binary Ninja

-Download the binaries from the release page and copy them into the Binary Ninja plugins directory.
+Download the binaries from the [releases](https://github.com/google/binexport/releases) page and copy them into the Binary Ninja plugins directory.
 These are the default paths for the current user:

 | OS      | Plugin path                                           |